What is EMI?

 - Rate of interest (percentage)

-- EMI in advance OR EMI in arrears (for car loan only)
+- EMI in arrears OR EMI in advance (for car loan only)

 Use the slider to adjust the values in the EMI calculator form.
 If you need to enter more precise values, you can type the values directly in the relevant boxes provided above.
 As soon as the values are changed using the slider (or hit the 'tab' key after entering the values directly in the input fields), EMI calculator will re-calculate your monthly payment (EMI) amount.